-All materials and teaching methods used for English, math, science, and history will support the learning of the State Standards including the CCSS and NGSS.
-The CCSS is focused on higher-level thinking skills which can be taught through many teaching and curricular materials.
-A sample scope and sequence for grade 6 is located in Appendix H.
+All materials and teaching methods used for English, math, science, and history will support the learning of the California State Standards including the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS).
+The CCSS are focused on higher-level thinking skills, which can be taught through many teaching and curricular materials.
+The scope & Sequence for grade 6 in Appendix H.